Sangiano

 Sangiano is a comune (municipality) in the Province of Varese in the Italian region Lombardy, located about 60 km northwest of Milan and about 15 km northwest of Varese.
 As of 31 December 2004, it had a population of 1,345 and an area of 2.2 km2.

 Sangiano borders the following municipalities: Besozzo, Caravate, Laveno-Mombello, Leggiuno.

 In the area of Sangiano there's a limestone rock wall called "falesia del Picuz" prepared for sport climbing with fixed bolts and belays.

+The Nobel Prize Winner of Literature in 1997, Dario Fo, was born here.